mdenomy/three-breaths/content/posts/putting-the-blog-back-together.md

 ### Site Generation

-I just wanted a simply site for a blog, so a static site generator seemed to be the way to go.
+I just wanted a simple site for a blog, so a static site generator seemed to be the way to go.
 New tools and frameworks are always coming out, but the two primary tools I considered were [Hugo](https://gohugo.io/) and [Jeckyll](https://jekyllrb.com/).
-Both have a lot of traction in the community and both seemed easy to get started.
+Both have been around a while, have a lot of traction in the community, and both seemed easy to get started.

 I'm [Go](https://golang.org/)-curious, and though you don't need to know any Go to get up and running, I thought maybe using Hugo would be a bit of a gateway drug to Go.
 Also, though Jeckyll looks very feature-rich, Hugo struck me as a little leaner, with great [docs](https://gohugo.io/documentation/).
 So after trying out the Hugo [Quick Start](https://gohugo.io/getting-started/quick-start/), I decided to give it a go (no pun intended).